crawlerufsc/vision-module/tests/occupancy_grid/README.md

 UFSC driveless car project repository <br/>

 ## Occupancy Grid Testing <br/>
-This test case runs an image input/ image output test for the occupancy grid compute function.<br/>
+This test case runs with an image as input and an image as output test for the occupancy grid compute function.<br/>
 The aim here is to debug it isolated from the rest of the vision module<br/>
 <br/>
 To compile it, just run<br/>